 You can create local users in the Workspace ONE Access service to add and manage users who are not provisioned in your enterprise directory.
 You can create different local directories and customize the attribute mapping for each directory.

 You create a directory and select attributes and create custom attributes for that local directory.
-The required user attributes userName, lastName, firstName, and email are specified at the global level in the Identity & Access Management > User Attributes page.
+The required user attributes userName, lastName, firstName, and email are specified at the global level in the console Settings > User Attributes page.
 In the local directory user attribute list, you can select other required attributes and create custom attributes to have custom sets of attributes for different local directories.
 See the Directory Integration with Workspace ONE Access guide.

 Create local users when you want to let users access your applications but do not want to add them to your enterprise directory.